gregcaporaso/microbiogeo/doc/notes/mrpp.rst

     Based on  999  permutations

-The p-value of 0.001 indicates that samples taken from different hosts are significantly different (i.e. there is clustering).
+The p-value of 0.001 indicates that samples taken from different hosts are significantly different.
 The observed value of the A statistic also confirms this because it is not sitting around zero.
 This is a result that we would expect.

 Test 2
 ~~~~~~